MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/monitoring.md

 ## Prerequisites

-- An eventstream is available with event data inside.
+## Prerequisites
+To get started, you must complete the following prerequisites:
+- Get access to a **premium workspace** with **Viewer** or above permissions where your Eventstream item is located in.
-- An Azure event hub source and lakehouse destination are added.
+- An Azure event hub source or lakehouse destination is added in your Eventstream item.

 ## Data insights